Mopelade/CRM-SALES-OPPORTUNITIES/README.md

 ## Storage Mode: All tables were imported using the Import storage mode for faster performance, as the dataset is relatively small.

-Got it 👍 — let me rewrite your text into a **clean, polished README-ready version** while keeping all the details you shared:

 ---

 ### Interactivity & Drillthroughs